esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 - Under "Security", choose as root CA the CA you created before.

 ## Set up the Dataflows
+Without any dataflow configured esthesis Core can not do much.
+You can set up individual dataflows for your use case, or you can use one of the provided wizards.
+Once the dataflows are configured, you can start registering devices and send data to the platform.

 ### Manual configuration
 Although the exact order in which dataflows are deployed is not important, you may use the following
 order: